Magnetism in Gemstones

 Bumble Bee "Jasper" Cab

-In contrast to most colorless gems, black gemstones often contain abundant iron and/or manganese, and opaque black gems commonly show very strong magnetic attraction.
+In contrast to most colorless or white gems, black natural gemstones often contain abundant iron and/or manganese, and opaque black gems commonly show very strong magnetic attraction.

 Aluminum (Al) is not one of the transition metals, but it should be mentioned, as it is the most abundant metal in the Earth’s crust, surpassing iron.
 Not surprisingly, aluminum is frequently found as part of the chemical formulas of natural gemstones.
 Aluminum oxide gems include Sapphire, Ruby, Spinel, Feldspar, and others.
 Aluminum silicate gems include Emerald, Garnet, Jade, Spodumene and others.
 Aluminum is also used in the production of many synthetic gems such as Yttrium Aluminum Garnet.
 Although aluminum is weakly paramagnetic in its pure metal state, aluminum ions (Al3+) in gems have no unpaired electrons and are therefore diamagnetic.
 Like titanium, aluminum does not by itself cause color.